akinomyoga/ble.sh/README.md

   If the user or another framework directly calls the original builtins through `builtin BUILTIN`, or if the user or another framework replaces the shell functions, the behavior is undefined.
-- The shell and terminal settings for the line editor and the command execution are different.  `ble.sh` adjusts them for the line editor and try to restore the settigns for the command execution.
+- The shell and terminal settings for the line editor and the command execution are different.  `ble.sh` adjusts them for the line editor and try to restore the settings for the command execution.
 However, there are settings that cannot be restored or are intentionally not restored for various reasons.
   Some of them are summarlized on [a wiki page](https://github.com/akinomyoga/ble.sh/wiki/Internals#internal-and-external).